Santa Cruz Island: Bald eagle reintroduction

 Bald eagles were once numerous on California's Channel Islands.
 Because of eggshell thinning caused by DDT and other factors, successful bald eagle nesting in the northern Channel Islands ended by 1949.
 By the 1960s, bald eagles could no longer be found on any of the Channel Islands.

 As of 2013, there were five breeding pairs on Santa Cruz Island, two on Santa Rosa, and one on Anacapa, and a total of over 40 bald eagles on the northern Channel Islands.
 Between 2002 and 2006, the Channel Islands National Park (in conjunction with partner, Institute for Wildlife Studies) introduced sixty-one young bald eagles to the northern Channel Islands, using a "hacking" process of keeping 8 weeks old eagles in one of two hack towers on Santa Cruz Island, until at age three months, they were ready to fly.
 On the Channel Islands, where large trees are scarce, bald eagles have built nests on cliff faces, rock shelves and shallow cliffs, as well as in island pines and Torrey pines.
-One pair even attempted nesting in a grassland on Santa Cruz Island.
+One pair attempted nesting in a grassland on Santa Cruz Island.
 In 2006, for the first time in over 50 years, a bald eagle hatched on Santa Cruz Island.

 Because nesting bald eagles can deter golden eagles (Aquila chrysaetos) from breeding, the recovery of bald eagles on the northern Channel Islands has also helped enable recovery of the endangered island fox.
 Golden eagle predation had been responsible for the steep decline of island foxes on the northern Channel Islands in the 1990s.